Chengdu Research Base of Giant Panda Breeding

 - Qizhen: Furthermore, in the panda kingdom spread many legendary stories about the panda Qizhen, a super mom by giving birth twins for four times, and all her children were successfully raised up and became new stars.

-Red pandas also inhabit in the base as the companion animals for giant pandas because they share a lot in common in terms of living habitat and dietary habits.
+The mischievous red pandas also inhabit in the base as the companion animals for giant pandas because they share a lot in common in terms of living habitat and dietary habits.
 Covered with fluffy reddish-brown hair, they get adorable appearance similar to little coatis.
 Flexible and vivacious, the cage-free red pandas are excellent climbers and they love hanging out at treetops.
 Like the giant pandas, they are unable to digest cellulose, so they mainly feed on bamboo, and eat small birds, insects, eggs, mushrooms, flowers and berries sometimes.
 Having no fear for tourists, the red pandas in captivity are cooperative for taking pictures.

 Besides, visitors also get the chances to see various rare birds, such as black-necked cranes, peacocks and egrets, and a variety of butterflies as well as other insects.